Selecting Your Major

 Selecting your major is important, so let’s dispel some common myths:

-Each major provides students with the knowledge and skills to work in a specific field, including coursework particularly specialized for that field.
-Therefore, EngSci graduates are particularly prepared to work in their field of study.
-However, the wide range of knowledge taught during the foundation years, the overlap in certain topics between majors, the transferable skills developed throughout your extracurriculars, the ability to customize your degree with technical electives, minors, and certificates, and the inherent interconnectedness between all disciplines of engineering, open the door to really diverse career paths (in engineering and otherwise) for EngSci graduates!
-From starting successful companies, becoming doctors and lawyers, and revolutionizing their specific academic field, EngScis put their degrees to work in ways which you might not expect.
-Read more about our alumni here.
+Yes, each major provides students with the knowledge and skills to work in a specific field, including coursework particularly tailored for that field.
+However, the wide range of knowledge taught during the foundation years, the overlap in certain topics between majors, the transferable skills developed throughout your extracurriculars, the ability to customize your degree with technical electives, minors, and certificates, and the inherent interconnectedness between engineering disciplines open the door to really diverse career paths (in engineering and otherwise) for EngSci graduates.

 For more information on the EngSci foundation and upper years check out the EngSci Overview.

-Some 1st year EngSci students may view the diverse 2nd year curriculum as an obstacle in specializing in their desired major, since Core 8 students take major-specific courses starting in 2nd year.
-While this may result in you learning certain concepts later than your Core 8 counterparts, this “disadvantage” will not persist beyond 2nd year.
+Some first-year EngSci students may view the diverse second-year curriculum as an obstacle to specializing in their desired major, since Core 8 students take major-specific courses starting in second year.

 Tips for Choosing Your Major